 Drivers heading south on Route 91 into Springfield can see a huge billboard for yourebank.com – a local online full-service bank which is a division of Hampden Savings Bank.
 The billboard is an example of how “old media” is used to promote a “new media.”
 But the advertising chain stretches further-not only does the billboard promote an Internet product, but the Web site that viewers are directed to promotes old-fashioned bank products from Hampden Savings Bank, in addition to the on-line banking options.

 That’s the other side of Internet marketing – Web sites being used to advertise traditional products and services.
 Meanwhile, the fourth kind of Internet marketing, using Web sites to promote other Web sites, is also becoming more prominent in the Pioneer Valley.
 Ride Noho, for example, is a startup bicycle tour company that advertises its Web site – www.ridenoho.com – using banner ads on other cycling-related sites.

-All this Internet marketing is forcing advertising agencies to rethink the way they do business and to either create in-house Web design studios or form partnerships with outside groups.
+All this Internet marketing is forcing advertising agencies including the Belfast web designer to rethink the way they do business and to either create in-house Web design studios or form partnerships with outside groups.
 Either way, opportunities abound.

 Van Schouwen Associates, one of the larger advertising firms in Western Massachusetts, was one of the first in the area to fully embrace the Internet as an advertising medium.

 “At first, we had to beg people to do anything on the Web,” recalled partner Michelle van Schouwen.
 “Now, of course, everyone is interested.”

 BusinessWest looks this month at the many ways in which that interest has manifested itself, and what the boom in Internet advertising means for area advertising agencies.